clj-python/libpython-clj/docs/new-to-clojure.md

 Time passed and along came a man named Rich Hickey.
-Making a long story short, Rich was working in a variety of languages such as C++, Java, and C# when he did a project in CommonLisp and was hooked.
-There are many youtube videos and documents that Rich has produced but [simple made easy](https://www.infoq.com/presentations/Simple-Made-Easy/) is one I found very compelling.
+Making a long story short, Rich was working in a variety of languages such as C++, Java, and C# when he did a project in Common Lisp and was hooked.
+There are many YouTube videos and documents that Rich has produced but [simple made easy](https://www.infoq.com/presentations/Simple-Made-Easy/) is one I found very compelling.
 If you enjoy that video, don't stop there; Rich has many interesting, profound, and sometimes provocative things to add to the conversation.